Why use FreeBSD

 space available.
 This is actually necessary prior to you making any modifications.

-and if for some reason the user/password changes, use the user/password specified there, instead).
-Then, you should
+and if for some reason the pre-assigned user:password for the SD card image changes, use the user:password specified there,

-Next, you should immediately 'su' to root and change the root password.
+Once logged in as 'freebsd', you can 'su' to 'root' and change the 'root' password.
 Don't leave it as 'root'.
-Again, this is for
+Although

 FreeBSD 'pkg' utility and kernel/world source